 Gain an ice climbing perspective on avalanche skills and safety training with our AST 1 course for ice climbers.

-•Potentially different snow and weather conditions affecting avalanche terrain above the route
+- Varying snow and weather conditions affecting terrain above the route

-•Long exposure times climbing waterfalls threatened by an overhead hazard
+- Long exposure times while climbing waterfalls threatened by overhead hazards

-•Climbing above cliffs, or between steep pitches on avalanche-prone terrain
+- Climbing above cliffs or between steep pitches in avalanche-prone terrain

-•Rapid temperature changes that trigger avalanches and topple waterfalls
+- Rapid temperature changes that can trigger avalanches and destabilize ice

-•Shallow and weak snowpack conditions that prevail most of the winter
+- Shallow or weak snowpack conditions that persist through much of the winter

 Course Agenda